1. Design for more effective teamwork - hyper collaboration and agile working

 - Build an ecosystem with options so people can choose where and how to work.
 A range of spaces and devices is necessary to support the diverse stages of creative work.

-- Scale the ecosystem with separate spaces or zones for specific individual, team and organizational needs.
+- Scale the ecosystem with separate spaces or zones for specific individual, team and organisational needs.

 3. Design for technology